qusers/Q/tutorials/Tyk2/README.md

 How to set the restraints to the ligand topologies involved in the perturbation.
 Our method contains two configuration parts.
 How to compare the ring and if or how to take the ring-surround into consideration.

-- Ring comparison methods: `aromaticity`, `hibridization`, `element`.
+- Ring comparison methods: `heavyatom`, `aromaticity`, `hibridization`, `element`.
 Each of these methods will define how to compare the ring atoms overlapping in space.
+    1) Heavyatom: atoms are considered equal provided they're both heavy atoms.
-    1) Aromaticity: atoms are considered equal if they have the same aromaticity flag in `RDKit`.
+    2) Aromaticity: atoms are considered equal if they have the same aromaticity flag in `RDKit`.
-    2) Hibridization: atoms are considered equal if they have the same hybridization state in `RDKit`.
+    3) Hibridization: atoms are considered equal if they have the same hybridization state in `RDKit`.
-    3) Element: atoms are considered equal if they have the same atomic number.
+    4) Element: atoms are considered equal if they have the same atomic number.

 - Surround atom compare: `p` (permissive), `ls` (less strict), `strict`.
 Setting this part of the string as either of these, will determine if or how the direct surrounding atoms to the ring strictures will be taken into account for ring equivalence.